spacetelescope/jwst/docs/jwst/introduction.rst

 coronagraphic, Aperture Masking Interferometry (AMI), and Time Series Observations (TSO).

-The stage 1 processing consists of detector-level corrections that must be performed on a group-by-group basis before ramp fitting is applied.
+Stage 1 processing consists of detector-level corrections that must be performed on a group-by-group basis before ramp fitting is applied.
 The output of stage 1 processing is a countrate image per exposure or per integration for some modes.
 Details of this pipeline can be found at :ref:`stage1-flow`.

-Stage 2 processing consists of additional corrections and calibrations to produce a fully calibrated exposure.
+Stage 2 processing consists of additional corrections and calibrations to produce fully calibrated exposures.
 The details differ for imaging and spectroscopic exposures, and there are some corrections that are unique to certain instruments or modes.
 Details are at :ref:`stage2-imaging-flow` and :ref:`stage2-spectroscopic-flow`.

-Stage 3 processing consists of routines that combine the data from multiple exposures, for all observing modes.
+Stage 3 processing consists of routines that work with multiple exposures and in most cases produce some kind of combined product.
-Details of stage 3 imaging processing are at :ref:`stage3-imaging-flow`.
+There are dedicated (and unique) pipeline modules for stage 3 processing of imaging, spectroscopic, coronagraphic, AMI, and TSO observations.
+Details of each are available at
+:ref:`stage3-imaging-flow`,
+:ref:`stage3-spectroscopic-flow`,
+:ref:`stage3-coron-flow`,
+:ref:`stage3-ami-flow`, and
+:ref:`stage3-tso-flow`.

-This document discusses pipeline configuration files and examples of running pipelines either as a whole or in individual steps.
+The remainder of this document discusses pipeline configuration files and gives examples of running pipelines as a whole or in individual steps.

 CRDS Reference Files
 ====================